-If a student repeatedly violates school rules and regulations, the dean will confer with the student.
+If a student repeatedly violates school rules and regulations, the Assistant Principal for Student Supports will confer with the student.
 Consequences to these infractions may include, but are not limited to, loss of privileges, detentions, REA, suspension and/or expulsion.

-The dean will make a reasonable attempt to contact the student's parent(s) or legal guardian informing them of the disciplinary action.
+The Assistant Principal for Student Supports will make a reasonable attempt to contact the student's parent(s) or legal guardian informing them of the disciplinary action.